 THE OLD STONE CHURCH OF PARACALE

 We were actually struck by the church of Paracale.
-It was early saturday morning people were preparing for a wedding so the church appeared to be more colorful and beautiful.
+It was early Saturday morning people were preparing for a wedding so the church appeared to be more colourful and beautiful.
 We took a couple of photos of the old stone church of Paracale.

 The century Old church holds history and mystery.
 This old stone church was built by the early Franciscan missionaries.
-The facade of the old church is made of adobe blocks and strong shafts of hardwood cut from the forests during the early spanish times and is facing the pacific ocean.
+The facade of the old church was made out of adobe blocks and strong shafts of hardwood cut from the forests during the early Spanish times and is facing the pacific ocean.

 It was in the year 1581 the Franciscan missionaries founded this small town.
 For some years there was no regular minister until the year 1611 in which Fray.
 Jose de la Torre OFM, was assigned.
 The religious order built the church under the patronage of Nuestra Señora de Candelaria (all so-called Our Lady of Purification).
 In the year 1632 the chapel of Gaugau and Capalonga were included. -Daet Diocese